dominodatalab/RAG/README.md

 # LocalRAG

 ## Files
-*  RAG.ipynb : This notebook contains the logic to load embeddings, setup the QA chain for RAG and allows users to ask queries once all the hyperparameters have been finalized.
+*  RAG.ipynb : This notebook contains all the logic to load embeddings, setup the QA chain for RAG and allows users to ask queries once all the hyperparameters have been finalized.

 *  MLflow_eval.ipynb : This notebook contains code to evaluate a RAG pipeline for faithfulness and relevance using Mlflow.
 The metrics are also stored and can be visualized in the Experiments tab in Domino